hhrzenjak/FurnitureAppAR/README.md

 # FurnitureApp

-App that visualizes furniture in home with AR technology made with Vuforia.
+App that visualizes furniture in home with AR technology made with Unity and Vuforia.